Matti Nykänen: As an entertainer

 When Nykänen's ski jumping career was drawing to a close, a group of businessmen proposed to make him a singer.
-His first album Yllätysten yö (Night of surprises) was released in 1992 and sold over 25,000 copies.
+His debut studio album Yllätysten yö was released in 1992 and sold over 25,000 copies.
 Nykänen became the second Olympic gold medalist after Tapio Rautavaara to be awarded a golden record in Finland.
 His next album Samurai (1993) was not as successful.

 At the end of the 1990s, due to serious financial problems, Nykänen worked as a stripper in a Järvenpää restaurant.
 The restaurateur was reproached for exploitation of Nykänen.

 In 2002, Nykänen made a comeback as a singer and released the single "Ehkä otin, ehkä en" ("Maybe I took [it], maybe I didn't").
 He also gave his name to a cider brand with the same advertisement slogan.
 In 2006 Nykänen released his third studio album Ehkä otin, ehkä en (Maybe I took it, maybe I didn't).
 During most of his musical career, Nykänen worked with professional musician Jussi Niemi.
 Nykänen toured Finland performing two to three times a week with the Samurai ensemble led by Niemi.

 Many of Nykänen's singles were named after some (in)famous quotes by Nykänen, such as Elämä on laiffii ("Life is life"), Jokainen tsäänssi on mahdollisuus ("Every chance is a possibility"), and Ehkä otin, ehkä en.

-In November 2009, Nykänen began to present his own cooking web series Mattihan se sopan keitti (After all, it's a soup kitchen).
+In November 2009, Nykänen began to present his own cooking web series Mattihan se sopan keitti (Matti cooked the soup).